codemagic-ci-cd/codemagic-docs/content/publishing/publish-release-notes.md

 There are three supported options to set up release notes:

 1. Create a `release_notes.txt` file and add it to the project working directory, which is either the repository root directory or the **Project path** specified in the **Build** section in your workflow settings.
-Codemagic will fetch the contents of that file and publish it with the build.
+Codemagic will fetch the content of that file and publish it with the build when it's present.
-    * For email, Slack and Firebase App Distribution, the releaser notes will be published as is.
+    * For email, Slack and Firebase App Distribution, the release notes will be published as is.
     * For Google Play, the release notes will be published under the `en-US` language localization code.

 {{<notebox>}}